 2 tbsp extra virgin olive oil

 ½ tsp sea salt

 1 tbsp fresh parsley, finely chopped

 1 leek, including green part, very finely shredded

 1.For the crispy leek garnish, pour groundnut oil into a suitable pan to a depth of 3 cm.
 Place the pan over a high heat.
 When the oil is hot enough to brown a cube of bread within 30 seconds, carefully put the thinly shredded leek into the oil.
 Cook for 2-3 minutes until the leek is just starting to colour and turn crispy.
 Remove from the oil with a slotted spoon and drain on kitchen paper.
 Set to one side.

 2. Place the stock in a large pan.
 Bring to the boil then turn to the lowest setting and leave to simmer.

 3. While you are heating the stock, heat the olive oil in a separate large pan over a medium heat.
 When the oil is hot add the onions and cook, stirring, for five minutes or until the onion is soft and translucent.
 Add the leeks and the garlic and cook, stirring, for a further 5 minutes until the leek is soft.

-4. Add the rice and cook for a further 1-2 minutes, stirring to ensure the rice grains come into contact with the oil.
+4. Add the rice and dried thyme and cook for a further 1-2 minutes, stirring to ensure the rice grains come into contact with the oil.